 Dickens introduces the character of the ghost of Marley into the story to warn Scrooge of the consequences of his selfish life, for example how Marley says he is condemned to wander the world bound by chains, chains he says he forged in life (suggesting to Scrooge that he has a choice).

-This is an example of the figurative language Charles Dickens uses in his works, here using a simile to compare the dead Marley to an inanimate object, a door-nail.
+This is an example of the figurative language Charles Dickens uses in his works, here using the literary technique of hyperbole (exaggerated language) in the form of a simile to compare the long-dead Jacob Marley to an inanimate object, a door-nail.
+The use of similes helps an author to strengthen a description, and for the reader it helps to better visualize a character or scene in their heads.

 Marley was dead: to begin with.
 There is no doubt whatever about that.
 The register of his burial was signed by the clergyman, the clerk, the undertaker, and the chief mourner.
 Scrooge signed it: and Scrooge’s name was good upon ’Change, for anything he chose to put his hand to.
 Old Marley was as dead as a door-nail.